From Good to Great: Six Steps to Transform Your Team – An APMP Case Study

 So, she used APMP’s Compensation Report and other APMP-backed research.

-“I did an audit of the entire department – compensation, pay levels, and roles and responsibilities – and I benchmarked it against the Compensation Report,” Morrow tells me.
+“I did an audit of the entire department – compensation, pay levels, and roles and responsibilities – and I benchmarked it against the Compensation Report,” Morrow tells us.
 “I found that there were individuals that were underpaid for market value, and used that as leverage to advocate for merit increases and promotions.”

 And it worked.
 Over the past two years, the department has seen 20% of its staff promoted.